Tobacco marketing targeting African Americans: Geographic targeting

 In a 2002 study, it was found within poor, predominantly African-American communities there were more interior and exterior tobacco advertisements in retail outlets than in middle- to upper-class predominantly white communities.
 Philip Morris USA introduced Marlboro Smooth, and insinuated a reduction in menthol in comparison with Kool.
 R.J.
 Reynolds promoted its brand of menthol cigarettes, Salem, similarly.

 A 2008 study in California found the number of cigarette ads per store, and the proportion of stores with at least one ad for sales promotion increased more rapidly in neighborhoods with a higher proportion of African-Americans.
 In 2007, there were 2.6 times more tobacco advertisements per person in areas with an African-American majority.
 Prior to the Tobacco Master Settlement Agreement banning tobacco billboard advertising in 1999, there was a significant increase in tobacco-related billboards in ethnic communities relative to white communities.
 Billboards were located mostly in lower income areas with a higher percentage of African-Americans, and there was a 70% higher chance that billboards were tobacco related.
 In St. Louis alone, 20% of billboard advertising and four of five most represented brands on billboards were tobacco-related.
 In addition, magazine ads for menthol cigarettes increased from 13% of total ad expenditures in 1998 to 49% in 2005.
 Recent studies have found that more cigarette ads are placed in African-American focused magazines, such as Ebony and Jet, than magazines like Time and People.

 The average African-American adult has been exposed to about 892 tobacco-related ads, and youth, 559 tobacco-related ads.
 Among adult and youth smokers, Newport, Kool, and Marlboro are the most popular brands.
 About 42% of black adults smoke Newport, while 84% of young African-Americans smoke this brand as well.
 African-Americans are the top consumers of all menthol products.
-Some products were made specifically for African-American consumers, such as Marlboro Menthol Shorts, which were advertised as being "exquisitely designed for the African-American lung."
+Some products were made specifically for African-American consumers, such as Marlboro Menthol Shorts, which were "exquisitely designed for the African-American lung."